Lignuz/LamaWpf/README.md

 - **cuDNN 8.x** (compatible with CUDA 11.x)
 - *Note: If requirements are not met, the app will safely run in CPU mode.*

+### Model Setup (Easy Way)
+This project requires several large ONNX models.
+A PowerShell script is provided to download them automatically.

+1. Right-click `download_models.ps1` in the project root.
+2. Select **Run with PowerShell**.
+3. The script will create a `models/` directory and download all required models (LaMa, Depth Anything V2, SAM, Real-ESRGAN).

 ### Setup
 1. Open `WpfAiRunner.sln` in Visual Studio.
 2. Restore NuGet packages.
     - **Important**: This project depends on `Microsoft.ML.OnnxRuntime.Gpu` version **1.15.1**.
 Do not update to newer versions to ensure compatibility.
 3. Set the build platform to **x64**.
 4. Build and Run the `WpfAiRunner` project.

 ## 📂 Project Structure